stuartcarnie/iCade-iOS/README.md

 You can either read the `iCadeReaderView.iCadeState` property to determine the current state, or implement the `iCadeEventDelegate` protocol on your target to receive appropriate notifications.

-### Note:
-When `applicationWillResignActive:` is called, be sure to

-	[iCadeReaderView resignFirstResponder];

-When `applicationDidBecomeActive:` do the following to ensure the `iCadeReaderView` receives events again:

-	[iCadeReaderView becomeFirstResponder];

 ## Hardware Compatibility
 * [iCADE](http://www.thinkgeek.com/electronics/retro-gaming/e762/),
 * [iControlPad](http://icontrolpad.com/home) with [firmware revision 2.0](http://icontrolpad.com/support)